Scotland is on route to become a key destination for companies involved in Space30th Jan 2020

 What Makes Scotland an attractive launch location?

 Scotland has many locations that are perfectly suitable for polar and SSO orbits.
 The UK Space Agency have put their funding behind a site at the A’Mhoine Peninsula in Sutherland, but other sites are also in the running as potential launch locations including Saxa Vord in Shetland, and Scolpaig in North Uist.
 These locations are prime for the positioning of launch pads because they are mostly away from populated areas.
-A’Mhoine Peninsula on the north west coast of Scotland was chosen to become the UK’s first rocket launch site.
+A’Mhoine Peninsula on the northwest coast of Scotland was chosen to become the UK’s first rocket launch site.
 The location is at a latitude of -58.5 degrees at the most minimum inclination.

 New initiatives continue to emerge from Scotland in its ambition to become one of the world’s top destinations for space businesses.
-Clyde Space, Alba Orbital, Spire Global (with offices based in San Francisco) are amongst the many enterprises that are driving the country’s space ambitions.
+Clyde Space, Alba Orbital, Spire Global (with offices based in San Francisco) are among the many enterprises that are driving the country’s space ambitions.
 Glasgow’s Prestwick Airport is also in the running as a potential launch site as well as a small airport at Machrihanish near Campbeltown, although both of those will be carrying out horizontal rocket launches, which would involve a rocket launch from an aircraft.

 Which launch vehicles are potentially going to be launched from Scotland?